-The quickfort script can be called programmatically by other scripts either via the commandline interface with dfhack.run_script() or via the API functions defined in quickfort.lua:
+The quickfort script can be called programmatically by other scripts, either via the commandline interface with dfhack.run_script() or via the API functions defined in quickfort.lua, available from the return value of reqscript('quickfort):

-• apply_blueprint (params)
+quickfort.apply_blueprint(params)

 Applies the specified blueprint data and returns processing statistics.
 The statistics structure is a map of stat ids to {label=string, value=number}.